noamhasingit/git-alias-tool/README.md

 # git-alias-tool
+How-To

+Edit your local aliases bash file:

+> vim ~/.bash_aliases

+Copy the content of th efile into this file

+Apply change: > . vim ~/.bash_aliases
 ### git-alias-br.sh ####
 The alias show and change git branches, similer to "git co" and "git co -f"